Saquon Barkley Player Prop Bets for NFL Week 17 | New York vs. Chicago 1/2/2022

 Recent Performances

-- Against the Eagles last week, Barkley rushed 15 times for 32 yards.
+- In last week's matchup against the Eagles, Barkley carried the ball 15 times for 32 yards.

-- He's also tacked on eight catches for 51 yards and one touchdown.
+- He's also hauled in eight passes for 51 yards (17.0 per game) and one touchdown.

 Barkley's New York Teammates